RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 Compared to self-managed solutions, managed MSK solutions are up to 60% lower in cost.
 This is due the efficient use of infrastructure through the managed service.
 Furthermore, your organisation will benefit significantly from the reduction in effort required to deploy and maintain the platform once in production.

+MSK tiered storage capability with storage auto scaling allows virtually unlimited storage.

 This illustration of a MSK managed platform, when compared to the previous solution, demonstrates a much simpler solution with a lot less dependencies to manage.
-MSK by default deploys into three AZ's and gurantees 99.99% availability.
+MSK by default deploys into three AZ's and deliveres a 99.99% availability SLA.